Fast and high-fidelity transfer of edge states via dynamical control of topological phases and effects of dissipation: Numerical Results

 \section{Numerical Results}

-In this section, we demonstrate the efficiency of our proposed method to transfer the edge state.
-To this end, we first define fidelity as a measure of the transfer efficiency of edge states.
-Then, we present the transfer-velocity dependence of the fidelity in the absence and presence of dissipation.
+In this section, we numerically evaluate the efficiency of our proposed protocol for edge-state transport.
+To this end, we first define fidelity as a measure of the transfer efficiency.
+Then, we present the velocity dependence of the fidelity in both the absence and presence of dissipation.

-Consider the case where the edge state is transferred over a distance of $vt_\mathrm{f}$.
-In this case, fidelity, or transfer efficiency, is defined as follow~\cite{UHLMANN1976273}
+Consider the case where the edge state is transferred over a distance of $v (t_2-t_1)$.
+Note that $t_1=0$ in case of the one-step transfer.
+In this work, fidelity, or transfer efficiency, is defined as follows~\cite{UHLMANN1976273}

-where ${ \rho_{\mathrm{f}}(x, t_{f})}$ is the density operator of the end state of the edge state, and ${ \rho_{0} (x - vt_{f})}$ is the density operator of the initial state of the edge state, shifted by a distance $v t_{f}$.
+where ${ \rho_{\mathrm{f}}(x, t_{f})}$ is the density operator of the state at $t_f$ and ${ \rho_{0} (x - v(t_2-t_1))}$ is the density operator of the edge state at $t=0$ with additional shift in a position space $v (t_2-t_1)$.
 Fidelity $F$ takes a value between zero and one, with a value closer to one indicating higher transfer efficiency of the edge state.
-In particular, when we consider only the pure states, $F$ can be expressed using state vector,
+In particular, when we consider only the pure states, $F$ can be expressed in term of the state vector,